 Timelines depend on the type of report and how quickly you provide the required documents.
 An indicative report can be delivered in as few as 5 business days after receipt of all information.
 Basic and summary reports typically take 6–8 business days, while comprehensive full valuation reports may take up to 9 business days.
 Your responsiveness in providing requested documents is the most significant factor affecting timeline.

-You should obtain a valuation when you're planning to sell or buy a business, undergoing a merger or acquisition, dealing with tax authorities (ATO or IRS), navigating a divorce or partnership dispute, planning your estate or succession, complying with SMSF requirements, securing bank financing, or setting up an ESOP.
+You should obtain a valuation when you're planning to sell or buy a business, undergoing a merger or acquisition, dealing with the ATO (CGT events, market value substitution under s.116-30 ITAA 1997, deceased estates), navigating a Family Law settlement or partnership dispute, planning your succession, complying with SMSF in-specie or related-party requirements, securing bank financing, or setting up an Employee Share Scheme under Division 83A.
 It's also recommended to update your valuation every 2–3 years for strategic planning, or whenever significant changes occur within the business.

 2